Robust planning is proving paramount for creating cyber strategies that mitigate risk and drive business value.

 With 91% of organisations reporting at least one cyber incident in the past year—up 3% from last year—56% of respondents report that they suffered related consequences to a moderate or large extent.
 However, as the threat grows, so does the case for cyber investment as a growth enabler, with 86% of cyber decision-makers saying their focus on cyber has made a significant, positive contribution to business.

-"This year’s report shows how cyber is now woven more tightly into business operations, outcomes and opportunities.
-Chief information security officers (CISOs) are most successful when they are connectors across their organisation, focussed on enabling their organisation’s highest business priorities,” says Emily Mossburg, Deloitte Global Cyber Leader.
-"Cyber has become an enabler for business and embedding it into all business practices has shown nothing but success.
+"This year’s report shows how cyber is now woven more tightly into business operations, outcomes, and opportunities.
+Chief information security officers (CISOs) are most successful when they are connectors across their organisation, focused on enabling their organisation’s highest business priorities,” says Emily Mossburg, Deloitte Global Cyber Leader.
+"Cyber has become an enabler for business and embedding it into all business practises has shown nothing but success.
 Advancing cyber will only become more critical as the global economy faces a potential downturn and businesses navigate a looming recession."

 Understanding cyber maturity and identifying high-performing cyber organisations are critical in setting the stakes for other organisations.
 By separating high-cyber-maturity organisations from their medium- and low-cyber-maturity counterparts, the report identifies a distinct class of cyber leaders and more fully demonstrates the extent to which cyber underpins business success and value.

-To define cyber maturity, Deloitte identified three sets of leading practices to rate organisations—cyber planning, key cyber activities and board involvement.
-The report segments the organisations into three groups—low-, medium-, and high-cyber-maturity—by assigning point values to each set of leading practices.
+To define cyber maturity, Deloitte identified three sets of leading practises to rate organisations—cyber planning, key cyber activities, and board involvement.
+The report segments the organisations into three groups—low-, medium-, and high-cyber-maturity—by assigning point values to each set of leading practises.

 The key findings of this report exemplify why the incorporation of cyber initiatives throughout business processes can enable growth and achieve cyber maturity.